 Do not breastfeed while using Faslodex, and for at least 1 year after your last dose.

 How is Faslodex given?

-Faslodex is injected into a muscle of your buttock.
-Your doctor, nurse, or other healthcare provider will give you this injection.
+Faslodex is given as two injections into a muscle of your buttock.
+A healthcare professional will give you this injection.